 Relevant for: GUI tests and components and API testing

-- If you have UFT installed on Windows 10 and you perform Windows updates to the Windows 10 anniversary edition, you must run a repair of the UFT installation.
+- If you have UFT One installed on Windows 10 and you perform version updates, you must run a repair of the UFT One installation.

-In Windows 10, Microsoft no longer officially supports WSE, which UFT uses to run tests on a Web Service using security settings.
+In Windows 10, Microsoft no longer officially supports WSE, which UFT One uses to run web service testing using WSE security settings.

 Workaround: Temporarily turn off the UAC option while using these tools, by doing the following: